 Most people know how much coffee they can handle before they cannot any longer control the activities of their mind.
 Once you find yourself reacting to every person or circumstances you encounter, you know you have drank a little too much of the devils brew :)

 Unlike Tea or Chai, coffee is usually prepared quickly and drank quickly too, without much awareness nor enjoyment.
 Such way of drinking coffee is what really makes coffee not very Yogic.
 Luckily, the past few years have given birth to a new wave of coffee, known as The Third Wave of Coffee.

 Perhaps influenced by the Slow Food movement or the small local wine and beer crafters or by the pure love of small coffee roasters who WILL NOT over-roast their beans in order to find those subtle flavor profiles that makes each coffee region in the world unique.

 More and more Specialty Coffee shops are being open every day.
 In such places, each cup is made to order and there is no room for people in a hurry.
 A place where you can order a Single Origin coffee from Yirgacheffe, Ethiopia or Antigua, Guatemala, ground and brewed in front of you by a trained Barista who can and will give you a story or two about the uniqueness of the coffee you are about to drink.

 We would like to invite you to re-discover coffee!
 To discover the unique flavors that each region offers and the enjoyment a well brewed cup of coffee can deliver.
 Say no to rush coffee and instead see coffee just like you see tea, wine or even really good chocolate!

-We have develop a really good relationship with a local Coffee roaster and are excited to introduce you to a new world of coffee.
+We have developed a really good relationship with a coffee roaster in Brooklyn, NY which we like very much.
+Cafe Grumpy has become one of the fastest growing third wave cafe and coffee roaster on the East Coast.
+We are excited to introduce you to a new world of coffee.

 Few Important Things to Note About Our Coffees